lgrahl/saltyrtc-meta/Chunking.md

 document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

+## Modes

+This specification defines the following two modes:

+* **Reliable/Ordered**: Intended for reliable and ordered transmission of chunks.
+The application that is reassembling chunks into a message MUST ensure that chunks of a message are not reordered.
+Furthermore, chunks of different messages SHALL NOT be interleaved.
+* **Unreliable/Unordered**: Intended for transmission of chunks where chunks MAY be lost or reordered.
+Additionally, an implementation MAY optionally be able to handle duplicated chunks.

 ## Chunk Size

 The term *chunk size* is referring to the resulting size from the